Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 1. Wait a few minutes for your Celestia node to sync.
 It needs to have synced to the rollup's configured `start_height `293681` before the demo can run properly.

 Once your Celestia node is up and running, simply `cargo +nightly run` to test out the prototype.

-## What is it?

-This demo rollapp runs a simple on-chain election.
-Voting opened at block `293681`, and all votes are recorded on chain.
-This prototype scans the Celestia chain for votes, and prints out the election results after each Celestia block.
-All relevant data is persisted in the node's database, including all rollup state and history, and the Celestia header chain.

 ## License